 Once I made a commitment to doing it and did it; I never looked back.
 My closet won’t make it to any magazine but it works for me, makes me happy, and definitely makes my life easier.

 This is not about depriving yourself either!
 This is about having things in your closet that you love, that you wear, and that make you feel beautiful.
 Even if you end up with fewer clothes than you’ve ever had in your closet; it will still feel better.
 It truly does.

 It’s the thought of handling all that stuff that is overwhelming.
-When you have less stuff, it’s kind of fun to arrange it.
+When you have less stuff, it’s fun to arrange it.
 I promise you—it will feel great.

-You don’t wear most of what’s in your closet.
+You don’t wear most of what’s in your closet

 Let’s get real here.
 Most people do not wear even a fourth of the clothes they own.
 Even someone like me who doesn’t keep a lot of clothes at one time—I still only wear about a fourth of the stuff I own on a regular basis.
 I’ll reach for favorites—those outfits that make me feel fabulous—over and over.

 When you look into your closet and see way too many clothes stuffed in, bent hangers, empty boxes, and clothes you don’t wear any more or maybe have never worn, you get a depressing poke to your psych.

-It will be easier to get ready for anything
+An organized closet makes it easier to get ready for anything

 It’s easy for me to put together a quick outfit whether it’s for the office, working out, a date, or shopping with friends.

-It saves you money
+A clean closet saves you money

 You get control of your wardrobe.
 Because you aren’t faced with endless clothing combinations or things that don’t fit or don’t look right, you won’t have to run out and buy stuff at the last minute.